SashaPt/My-weather-app/README.md

 #  My Weather App

-App for getting current and forecast weather by city name.
+App for getting current and forecast weather by city name. <a href="https://sashapt.github.io/my-weather-app/">View Deployment</a>.

 ## Description